Does travel insurance cover strikes?

 Check your travel insurance cover

-Patrick Ikhena from Compare the Market said: “Strikes by airline or airport staff are a huge inconvenience, but unfortunately they do happen.
-It’s always wise to have travel insurance in advance and to check the terms of your policy before you buy to see exactly what it covers.
-Although insurance can’t make up for a disrupted trip, it can at least ensure you’re not out of pocket if a strike happens."
+Patrick Ikhena, from Compare the Market, said: “Strikes by airline or airport staff are a huge inconvenience, but they do happen.
+It’s always wise to buy travel insurance as soon as you’ve purchased your flights, and to check the terms of your policy before you buy, to see exactly what it covers.
+Although insurance can’t make up for a ruined trip, it can at least ensure you’re not out of pocket if a strike happens."